CoLRev-Environment/colrev/colrev/packages/springer_link/README.md

 #### API search: API key for Springer Link

 After selecting API search the user is asked to enter an API key for Springer Link (available upon [registration](https://dev.springernature.com/)).
 If an API key is already stored, the user can change the key with the first prompted question by navigating through the list with `downarrow` and selecting `yes`.
 Pressing `enter` will confirm this selection.
 The use of an API key is mandatory.
-An API key can be requested via the Springer Link API (link below).

 The user can choose between `yes` for searching with a complex query or `no` for search parameters by navigating through the list with `downarrow` and confirming the choice by pressing `enter`.